 It adds crunch, texture, and the salt balances out all the rich sweetness so perfectly.
 Even better?
 It’s…you guessed it… it’s easy to make!

 Voila, once you’ve pressed the crust down firm, go ahead and stick this in the freezer for a few minutes, so it firms up and is ready for…

 Did I mention that this cake is fudge-tastic?
 That was an absolute requirement.

-So there’s a layer of fudge at the base of the cake, right on top of the crust.
+There iss a layer of fudge at the base of the cake, right on top of the crust.
 This first layer helps prevent the crust from becoming soggy from the ice cream layers.
-And you know, naturally, we need to get it in at every layer, so we do.
-It’s going to go after each layer of ice cream – which means it’s also on top.
+And you know, naturally, we need to get fudge in at every layer of the cake, so we do.
+You will add hot fudge after each layer of ice cream, including the top of the cake for the perfect finish.

 Oh, then once the ice cream has spread out, go ahead and put that other layer of fudge on before the…

 Peanut Butter Cup Ice Cream

 GAH, have more beautiful words ever been read/seen/uttered?
 What’s better than peanut butter cup ice cream?
 I’ll wait.

-I use about 12 peanut butter cups, which yes, might seem like a lot, but my friends, this is an ice cream cake and we are NOT cutting corners.
+I use about 12 peanut butter cups, which I don’t know, might seem like a lot, but my friends, this is an ice cream cake and we are NOT cutting corners.
 We are including ALL the peanut butter cups we can.

-Once the peanut butter layer is down, I’m sure you guessed it… spread on that thick layer of fudge on top (after the final freeze) because OBVIOUSLY we’re adding more fudge.
+Once the peanut butter layer is down, I’m sure you guessed it… spread on that thick layer of fudge on top because OBVIOUSLY we’re adding more fudge.
 You have been paying attention, haven’t you?

-Now, you can top the cake however your heart – er, stomach – desires.
+Now, you can top the cake in whatever way your heart – er, stomach – desires.
 I like to add some chopped peanut butter cups and pretzels, to keep the sweet-and-salty theme going.
 You could also drizzle melted peanut butter, more chocolate, or caramel on top.
 There’s no wrong way to do it.

-If you’re feeling extra indulgent, add some Reese’s Peanut Butter Cups whole.
-Regular size, or mini (they’re so cute!) and whomever you’re sharing with will be in for an extra treat.
+If you’re feeling extra indulgent, add some whole Reese’s Peanut Butter Cups for decoration; regular size, or mini (they’re so cute!) and whomever you’re sharing with will be in for an extra treat.

 And if you’re really really really feeling indulgent, drizzle on some sea salt caramel.